andrewcooke/bnum/README.md

 associate alternative *values* with enumerations.
 These are usually integers, counting from 0 or 1, or bit fields.

-With Bnum, the default implicit value is the name (this makes "name only" use simple and consistent):
+With Bnum, the default implicit value is the name.
+This makes "name only" use simple and consistent:

 ```python
 >>> Colour.red.value